jonnor/embeddedml/presentations/FOSDEM2025/proposals.md

 ## Outline

-Start from Pycon ZA 2024.
+Start from PyData Global 2024, or PyCon ZA 2024.
 Add in a practical bit?
 Demo/walkthrough.
 With ViperIDE.